Where does the money go?

 Each person needs to be covered by member to member liability insurance to participate in martial arts.

 To ensure you enjoy the class and want to continue coming we provide student insurance for free for the first three weeks.

 After this a charge of £20per annum is required which includes CJSKD membership, British Martial Arts and Boxing Association (BMABA) student licence, BMABA student insurance, fully recognised grades, a hardback licence book, glossy certificates and a BMABA Gi patch.

 When you grade for your next belt you will have to pay a fee of £20 for all Kyu gradings and £30 for Dan gradings.
 This helps cover the cost of the room and also includes your certificate, belt and recognition with the British Martial Arts and Boxing Association (BMABA).

 Gradings are very individual to each student and people progress at different speeds.
 There is a minimum amount of time between gradings but no maximum.

 For comfort and safety each individual is required to wear jogging bottoms and a plain t shirt.
 This is also the uniform we wear on our dedicated Street Defence nights.

 For the general class we wear a Karate Gi.
 You will need a Karate Gi to be able to take your first grading but this will not be expected to be worn until after you have purchased your student insurance.
 Below you can see a group picture of some of our members each wearing their Karate Gi.

-The above picture shows our uniform for 2016-2018.
-You will notice a variation on this in class with new members now wearing the updated BMABA patch on their right sleeve and a CJSKD patch on their left crest.
+The above picture shows a mix of our 2016-2018 uniform and the 2019> uniform.
+The later uniform has the updated BMABA patch on their right sleeve and a CJSKD patch on their left crest.

 We are not a supplier of martial arts equipment but we are happy to recommend companies that do and can guide you through the ordering process.